Other Leaves: Missouri

 Federal law and guidance on this subject should be reviewed together with this section.

-- Missouri currently does not require state family and medical leave for private sector employees.See Family and Medical Leaves of Absence.
+- Missouri does not have a state family and medical leave law applicable to private employers.See Family and Medical Leave.

 - An employee must be provided three consecutive hours to vote on the day of election.
 See Voting Leave.

 - An employer must not terminate, discipline, threaten or take any adverse action against an employee because the employee receives or responds to a jury summons.
 See Jury Duty Leave.

 - An employer should not terminate or discipline any witness, victim or a victim's immediate family member for honoring a subpoena to testify in a criminal proceeding.
 See Crime Victim Leave.